-- Secondary: Bahasa Malaysia/ English/ Mathematics/ *Science (*Applicable to S4 & S5 only).
+- Secondary: Bahasa Malaysia/English/Mathematics/*Science (*Applicable to Secondary 4 & Secondary 5 only).

-- BET results will be released after 3 to 5 working days
+- BET results will be released after 5 working days.

 - Admission Interview (if required).

-- If the student is accepted, we will notify the result via email and advise on next steps (Read about Letter of Offer above).
+- If the student is accepted, we will notify the result via email and advise on the next steps.

 - It is determined that the student would not benefit educationally from attending the school.

-- The student has a negative scholastic/behavioural record, and is deemed to likely to have a negative impact on the APS community.
+- The student has a negative scholastic/behavioural record, and is deemed to likely to have a negative impact on the Asia Pacific Schools community.

 - The school cannot meet the special educational needs of the student.